32 Best Combat Knives & Military Fighting Knives (2023 Edition)

 Sheath Material: Secure-Ex

-My Review: The Cold Steek SRK has proven itself in combat and continues to impress those at the highest levels of the United States military.
-This knife has been used extensively by Navy SEALs in Basic Underwater Demolition training school and continues to a preferred knife by many heading overseas.
+My Review: The Cold Steel SRK has proven itself in combat and continues to impress those at the highest levels of the United States military.
+This knife has been used extensively by Navy SEALs in Basic Underwater Demolition training school and continues to be a preferred knife by many heading overseas.

-The version of the knife with SK-5 steel really stands out to me and is extremely affordable for what you’re getting, and although it’s not a super steel, it’s still a knife that you can count on.
+The version of the knife with SK-5 steel really stands out to me and is extremely affordable for what you’re getting, and although it’s not super steel, it’s still a knife that you can count on.
 I’d say that if you are planning to heavily abuse the knife and use it as a daily beater, the SK-5 version will suit you well and is cheap enough to replace if needed.

-The super steel CPM-3V version is an insanely durable and wear-resistant material that, unless you use your knife often and will be relying on it heavily, probably isn’t worth it for the average outdoorsman.
-Of course, I know some of you a looking for something to trust with your life, and in that case, the CPM-3V version is certainly worth the investment, especially if may need your knife for extreme applications where other steel may chip away, like cutting wire fencing or stabbing through thick dense materials like a helicopter’s fuselage.
+Of course, I know some of you a looking for something to trust with your life.
+In that case, the CPM-3V version is certainly worth the investment, especially if may need your knife for extreme applications where other steel may chip away, like cutting wire fencing or stabbing through thick dense materials like a helicopter’s fuselage.
 The CPM-3V version is really made for those who need a knife that will experience extreme use cases.

-The San Mai version, otherwise known as laminated VG-10, is an excellent choice for when you need a knife that is extremely resistant to corrosion.
-VG-10 on its own is one of the best dollar per dollar corrosion resistant steels available today and with a heat-treated lamination process, VG-10 in the form of San Mai comes in at a slightly higher hardness rating, increasing its toughness and giving you a very well rounded but especially corrosion-resistant blade.
+And with a heat-treated lamination process, VG-10 in the form of San Mai comes in at a slightly higher hardness rating, increasing its toughness and giving you a very well-rounded but especially corrosion-resistant blade.
 This would be the choice for those of you who spend a lot of time near or in saltwater.

-Keep in mind that this a smaller knife and lighter knife than many on this list, and it’s more designed as a survival knife with secondary combat capability, so keep that in mind when deciding if this is the best combat knife for you.
+Keep in mind that this is a smaller knife and lighter knife than many on this list, and it’s more designed as a survival knife with secondary combat capability, so keep that in mind when deciding if this is the best combat knife for you.

 Here is a good video review of the SRK with SK-5 steal.
 I recommend skipping to around 4:00 into the video.